supremainc/g-sdk/docs/_apis/thermal.md

 ---
-title: "Thermal Camera API"
+title: "Thermal/Mask API"
 toc_label: "Thermal"
 ---

 [Suprema Thermal Camera](https://www.supremainc.com/en/hardware/suprema-thermal-camera.asp) can be used in combination with face recognition terminals to detect users with elevated skin temperature.
-With [ThermalConfig](#ThermalConfig), you can specify the options related to the camera.
+With [ThermalConfig](#ThermalConfig), you can specify the options related to the camera and mask detection.
 You can also read log records with temperature information.

 ## Config